-The School of the Museum of Fine Arts, Boston and Tufts University celebrate the work of graduating Master of Fine Arts students with exhibitions in the Cyclorama at the Boston Center for the Arts and SMFA's Steven and Barbara Grossman Gallery.
-Working in a range of media and methods, 59 SMFA Master of Fine Arts students will showcase their thesis projects in film, video, painting, performance, sculpture, photography, installation, drawing, and more.
+The School of the Museum of Fine Arts at Tufts University celebrates the work of graduating Master of Fine Arts students with an exhibition in the Cyclorama at the Boston Center for the Arts.
+39 SMFA Master of Fine Arts students will showcase their thesis projects in film, video, painting, performance, sculpture, photography, installation, drawing, and more.

 539 Tremont St., Boston, MA 02116

 May 18 | 11:00 am–7:00 pm

 May 19 | 11:00 am–5:00 pm | 7:30 pm–10:00 pm

 The Cyclorama Show features the work of the following MFA students:

 Originally from Tulsa, Oklahoma, Riley Allen currently lives and works in Boston, Massachusetts.
 In 2015, he received his BFA from the University of Oklahoma.
 Allen is currently a Master of Fine Art candidate at the School of Museum of Fine Art at Tufts University.
 His work has exhibited nationally and internationally with recent exhibitions in Wesham, Lancashire, Oklahoma City and Seattle

 ACityIsACityIsACity is a series of videos that examine what urban places would look like if certain variables are removed and others are left; in the case of this work, there is more of an emphasis on the infrastructure of places like New York and Chicago, rather than the people and culture that make them distinct.
 With this series, I have specifically chosen to remain at a removed distance from the locations to allow the idea of said city and the actual observation of it to collide.